Maxr1998/corsair-ccxt/corsair-ccxt.rst

 ..
 SPDX-License-Identifier: GPL-2.0-or-later

-Kernel driver corsair-cpro
+Kernel driver corsair-ccxt
 ==========================

 Supported devices:

-  * Corsair Commander Pro
-  * Corsair Commander Pro (1000D)
+  * Corsair Commander Core XT

-Author: Marius Zachmann
+Author: Max Rumpf, based on work by Marius Zachmann

 Description
 -----------

-This driver implements the sysfs interface for the Corsair Commander Pro.
+This driver implements the sysfs interface for the Corsair Commander Core XT.
-The Corsair Commander Pro is a USB device with 6 fan connectors, 4 temperature sensor connectors and 2 Corsair LED connectors.
+The Corsair Commander Pro is a USB device with 6 fan connectors,
+// 4 temperature sensor connectors and 2 Corsair LED connectors.
-It can read the voltage levels on the SATA power connector.
+// It can read the voltage levels on the SATA power connector.

 Usage Notes
 -----------